 - Guide to living in Buckhead, Atlanta

-Buckhead is one the best places to live in Atlanta if you want excitement, great amenities, and world-class dining at your fingertips.
-This large community is home to over 40 different subdivisions and neighborhoods like Tuxedo Park, home to some of the wealthiest residents in Atlanta.
+Buckhead is one the best areas to live in Atlanta if you want excitement, great amenities, and world-class dining at your fingertips.
+This large community is home to over 40 different subdivisions and neighborhoods like North Buckhead and Paces, two of the richest neighborhoods in Atlanta.

 Buckhead is known for its affluence and it’s home to some of the most expensive homes in Atlanta.
 However, you can also find more affordable homes priced under $400k, particularly in the neighborhoods on the west side.

 Buckhead has an uptown atmosphere with art galleries, upscale shopping malls, and trendy restaurants at every corner.
 Its tree-lined streets and unique style appeals to people from all walks of life including families, young professionals, and retirees.
-You can get an idea of the best neighborhoods in Buckhead, Atlanta here.
+Learn more about the best neighborhoods in Buckhead to find the perfect subdivision or community for your family!

 Top amenities in Buckhead: